lucia-auth/lucia/documentation/content/main/start-here/introduction.md

 - SvelteKit
 - Astro

 If you're not using one of the listed frameworks above, you can use the polyfill provided by Lucia or by enabling a Node flag.
-Node v14 can be used as well, though the listed solution will not work.
+Node v14 can be used as well, though a third party polyfill must be used.

 ## Official packages